prestodb/presto-yarn/README.md

 * Once the YARN application is launched, you can monitor the status at YARN ResourceManager WebUI.

 * A successfully launched application will be in ``RUNNING`` state.
 The YARN ApplicationMaster UI (eg: ``http://master:8088/cluster/app/application_<id>``) will show slider-appmaster, COORDINATOR and WORKER components and the associated containers running based on your configuration.
 You can also use Slider cli script to check [status](#status).

+* Slider retries to launch Presto in case of failure in the same YARN application.
+The YARN application will be still in RUNNING state during this retry phase.
+It ultimately kills the job after 5 unsuccessful retrials.

 * If you have used [labels](#label) your COORDINATOR and WORKER components will be running on nodes which were 'labeled'.